 The inspection also highlighted the consistent behaviour across the school: “The behaviour of pupils is a real strength of the school.
 There is a high focus placed on this by leaders and there is consistency of managing behaviour positively by all adults across the school.”
 The review also noted how articulate students were, as well as being “confident and reflective learners, able to recognise mistakes and correct” and that “in independent learning tasks, all take responsibility for learning and secure in questioning each other to clarify understanding and contextual awareness.”

 KST is working closely with leadership, governors, teachers and parents to deliver improved outcomes.
 Parents are more engaged in the process of learning and have seen a difference, especially in reading.
 Laura Lund, Director of Primary Education, said, “We want to involve parents on the improvement journey that the school is on.”

 The inspector added, “It’s a cohesive team who will drive the school forward… They now have the tools needed as a result of support from the trust… There is a clear vision of what they need to do to improve and how they are going to achieve this.”

 Lund outlined the future of the school, saying: “The vision for Edlesborough Primary Academy is to become an outstanding school.
 We know that is something we are able to provide for the children within our trust because we have achieved that outcome successfully in our other primary schools.
 This is not just about an Ofsted judgement, it’s about ensuring that the children have the best quality provision that we are able to provide.”

 The school is now on the road to becoming the ‘outstanding’ primary school in the area and wants to invite other parents to join them on the journey.
-Parents and carers of all primary and nursery age children are invited to come see for themselves at the next Open Morning on Monday 10th January at 9am.
-For anyone interested, please contact the school office.
+Parents and carers of all primary and nursery age children are invited to come see for themselves at the next Open Morning.